rchakode/hugo-mx-gateway/README.md

  * Copy the HTML form content in your target **Hugo HTML template**.
  * Modify the `<form>` tag to make the **action** point to the URL of the sendmail backend deployed previously.
    * On Google App Engine, the endpoint shall be: https://PROJECT-ID.REGION.r.appspot.com/sendmail.
 Replace `PROJECT-ID` and `REGION`, repectively, with the GCP's project ID and the deployment region.
-   * On Kubernetes, the in-cluster endpoint shall be: http://`hugo-mx-gateway`.`hugo-mx-gateway`.svc.cluster.local/sendmail
+   * On Kubernetes, the in-cluster endpoint shall be: http://hugo-mx-gateway.hugo-mx-gateway.svc.cluster.local/sendmail
    * On Docker, the endpoint shall be: http://DOCKER-HOST:8080/sendmail.
-Replace `DOCKER-HOST` with the IP adress or the hostname of the Docker machine.
+Replace `DOCKER-HOST` with the IP address or the hostname of the Docker machine.
  * Edit the **Hugo Markdown content** of the target contact/demo page to ensure that the **tags** parameter holds a appropriate value (i.e. `contact` for a contact form, or `demo` for a demo request form).

 Here is an example of header for a Hugo Markdown page.
 The `tags` parameter holds a tag named `contact`) meaning that the page will be rendered as a contact request form.